waldyrious/Angles.jl/README.md

 Angles.Degree{Float64}(30.000000000000004)
 ```

-Because all the trigonometric functions work correctly regardless of the type of their argument (i.e. `Degree` or `Radian`), there is no need to convert between the two units.
+Because all the trigonometric functions work correctly regardless of the type of their argument (i.e. `Degree`, `Radian`, `Proportion`), there is no need to convert between the units.
 However, to specifically convert one unit to the other, use the type instances:
 ```
 julia> β = Radian(π/2)
 Angles.Radian{Float64}(1.5707963267948966)